TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-pos.md

 By default, we hide the Subject, Comment and Next Steps columns.
 You can see them by changing the **Show Me** options on the toolbar.

-## Colouring
+{% include faq-end.html %}

+{% include faq.html explain="Colours" %}

 On the Tracking Sheet, a cell with solid colouring indicates the current assessment.

 A cell with diagonal shading shows a previous assessment, making it easy to see what assessments need updating.

-## Data Entry
+{% include faq-end.html  %}

+{% include faq.html explain="Data Entry" %}

 You can enter values into the Tracking Sheet with your keyboard.
 Alternatively, use the Result Picker.

 The Result Picker shows you what grades are available for the assessment.
-The Result Picker makes it easy to set the grades by tapping on the appropriate grade.
+The Result Picker makes it easy to set the grades by tapping on the grade.

 The Assessment coordinator can change the grades and their descriptions to meet the needs of the school.
 {:.note}

+{% include faq-end.html  %}

 ## Analysis